Narcissistic Personality Disorder

 The manifest Narcissist seeks the supplies from a partner to feel admired and special; otherwise they are left with the harsh feelings of their real impaired self.

 When dating they will be attracted to the perfect supplier.
-They will enjoy the thrill of the chase in order to win them over, by charming them, and luring them in.
+They will enjoy the thrill of the chase in order to win them over, by charming them, and luring them in by portraying what the other person wants, as part of the false self.
 However, this honeymoon phase is short lived.
 Unable to deal with real intimacy, the narcissist avoids exposing their vulnerability or real feelings, they mask this by covering up.
 They are unable to connect through their real self.
 When under stress, they have difficulty engaging with their spouse, and sharing in open discussions.
 Often their spouse feels that the narcissistic partner does not register their needs, and are not there emotionally, as they lack empathy.
 They will often tell their partner to get over it, having no regards for their feelings.
 Narcissists are usually overly self involved, because they cannot tolerate any injury, so they find ways to self-soothe or keep themselves intact.
 A relationship with them can eventually feel empty and alone, since there is no real connection, because they cannot express themselves or attend to feelings.
 The narcissists relate through impressing partners, pressuring their partner to be perfect or fusing with them.
 They feel painfully wounded when they are not treated as special, protecting their feelings by devaluing, or discarding their partner.
 So their partner encounters narcissistic abuse, which can be destructive towards them and they may require therapy to recover for narcissistic abuse.

 The manifest narcissistic personality disorder will often attract partners who meet their needs.
 These partners provide the perfect supplies, as they are self sacrificers, empaths and want to please the narcissist, and so they fall right into their hands.
 The partner can feel like walking on egg shells around them, since the narcissist can be prickly.
 So their partner placates them, often scared to express themselves, in case they blow up in a narcissistic rage, since narcissists cannot handle criticism.